biobibibi/MultiMSIProcessor/README.md

   * Tab2:<br />
     * The QC plot function is recommended to be executed first:
-      1. Choose the MSI names and the representative mz.
+      * 1.Choose the MSI names and the representative mz.
-      2. For the ROS selection function, users should first check the "Select Rectangle ROI" and choose one selection mode.
+      * 2.For the ROS selection function, users should first check the "Select Rectangle ROI" and choose one selection mode.
 Then go to the picture to select the background ROIs.
-      3. After selecting the ROIs, one can type in the integer into the "Number of groups:" and hit "Enter" to add the groups into the group box.
+      * 3.After selecting the ROIs, one can type in the integer into the "Number of groups:" and hit "Enter" to add the groups into the group box.
-      4. After clicking "Matching ROI with intensities" and "Export m/z data within ROI and group info", users would export the QC data into the local computer, which should be the input file for the "QC plot" to generate the QC plot.
+      * 4.After clicking "Matching ROI with intensities" and "Export m/z data within ROI and group info", users would export the QC data into the local computer, which should be the input file for the "QC plot" to generate the QC plot.
-      5. The QC plot function is shown in the "./MultiMSIProcessor-master/Supplementary files/Tab1.mp4" (from 1:00 to the end).
+      * 5.The QC plot function is shown in the "./MultiMSIProcessor-master/Supplementary files/Tab1.mp4" (from 1:00 to the end).
     * Filtering based on "within tissue area" and "outside tissue area" is highly recommended to shorten the processing time.
 Users could click the mouse to select and right-click to undo the selection. <br />
       * The filtering tutorial is shown in the "./MultiMSIProcessor-master/Supplementary files/Tab2.mp4" (till 0:30).
     * After filtering, we recommend clicking the "Export Raw data" button to save all datacube into the local, which could be read directly later by "Upload the m/z intensity txt files".
 The folder-picking and export logic is the same as Tab1.<br />